Mary-Usagi/FFXIV-HUDLayoutHelper/README.md

 ![Alignment Overlay](./images/alignment_lines.png)

 #### Window with Shortcut Hints
-This window can be toggled on and off in the settings and displays the keybinds for the plugin.
-It is attached to the HUD Layout Editor window and will move with it.
+This window can be toggled on and off in the settings and displays the keybinds for the plugin in the HUD Layout Editor.

 ![Shortcut Hints](./images/shortcut_hints.png)